5 Breathtaking Hwy 1 Stops Between Monterey & Big Sur

 Hwy 1 Stop 1: Point Lobos State Reserve

 Point Lobos is right on the coastline, so you’ll see plenty of those dramatic rocky cliffs plunging to the Pacific, but you’ll also find an occasional sandy beach that feels isolated from the world.
-Additionally, there are some rare Monterey Cypress groves on-site, which offer shaded hikes.
+Additionally, there are rare Monterey Cypress groves on-site that offer shaded hikes.

 You can easily spend hours exploring this park, but I highly recommend prioritizing the famous China Cove/Bird Island path and Whaler’s Cove if you’re short on time.